2019 / 2020 Total Solar Eclipses

 Before and after the Eclipse

 Why go all the way to Chile or Argentina just for a 4-minute phenomena?
-Lost World Adventures will be offering 2019 and 2010 Total Solar Eclipse programs in Chile and Argentina that will combine the grand Solar Eclipse phenomenon with trips to other parts of the countries.
+Lost World Adventures can arrange pre-trip and post-trip extensions to other parts of the countries..

 In Chile you can combine the eclipse experience with Santiago, the Central Valley wine region, Valparaiso and Vina del Mar and a once-in-a-lifetime trip to the Atacama Desert, home to some of the World’s darkest skies and best star-gazing.
 Most Atacama lodges offer nightly star-gazing excursions and weekly trips to nearby observatories.